The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 Republican Nominee

-On the other hand, this odds allow us to get a feel for the Republican ticket.
+On the other hand, these odds allow us to get a feel for the Republican ticket.

 What is the Electoral College?